 - Let you have conversations with Siri and Alexa

 Despite significant advances though, there are some people who argue that the hype around machine learning is overrated and unwarranted.
-And to be fair, many of the algorithms aren’t even that new, they are from the 70’s.
+And to be fair, many of the algorithms aren’t even that new, they’re from the 70’s.

-What has changed though is the power and speed of our modern day computers.
-In terms of processing power, your smart phone alone is more powerful than even the most OG of supercomputers from 40 years ago.
+For example, in terms of processing power, your smart phone alone is more powerful than even the most powerful of supercomputers from 40 years ago.

-The combination of more data and faster, more powerful computers has led to a surge in AI, but what does the future hold for machine learning?
+The combination of more data and faster, more powerful computers has led to a surge in effort towards creating AI.
+But what does the future hold for machine learning?

 As the power of our computers increases so does the potential of machine learning algorithms.

-At the same time, there is a push to improve interactions between humans and AI to the point where we don’t even know we’re interacting with a bot.
+At the same time, there is a push to improve interactions between humans and AI to the point where one day soon, we won’t even know we’re interacting with a bot.
 Google Duplex is nearly there.